Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Abstract

 \section{Abstract}

-As an important problem in computer vision, salient object detection (SOD) from images has been attracting an increasing amount of research effort over the years.
-Recent advances in SOD, not surprisingly, are dominantly led by deep learning-based solutions (named deep SOD) and reflected by hundreds of published papers.
-To facilitate the in-depth understanding of deep SODs, in this paper we provide a comprehensive survey covering various aspects ranging from algorithm taxonomy to unsolved open issues.
-In particular, we first review deep SOD algorithms from different perspectives including network architecture, level of supervision, learning paradigm and object/instance level detection.
-Following that, we summarize existing SOD evaluation datasets and metrics.
-Then, we carefully compile a thorough benchmark results of SOD methods based on previous work, and provide detailed analysis of the comparison results.
-Moreover, we study the performance of SOD algorithms under different attributes, which have been barely explored previously, by constructing a novel SOD dataset with rich attribute annotations.
-We further analyze, for the first time in the field, the robustness and transferability of deep SOD models \wrt adversarial attacks.
-We also look into the influence of input perturbations, and the generalization and hardness of existing SOD datasets.
-Finally, we discuss several open issues and challenges of SOD, and point out possible research directions in future.
-All the saliency prediction maps, our constructed dataset with annotations, and codes for evaluation are made publicly available at \url{https://github.com/wenguanwang/SODsurvey}.
+As an essential problem in computer vision, salient object detection (SOD) has attracted an increasing amount of research {attention} over the years.
+Recent advances in SOD are {predominantly} led by deep learning-based solutions (named deep {SOD}).
+To {enable} in-depth understanding of deep {SOD}, in this paper, we provide a comprehensive survey covering various aspects, ranging from algorithm taxonomy to unsolved issues.
+In particular, we first review deep SOD algorithms from different perspectives, including network architecture, level of supervision, learning paradigm, and {object-/instance-}level detection.
+Following that, we summarize and analyze existing SOD datasets and evaluation metrics.
+Then, we benchmark a large group of representative SOD models, and provide detailed analyses of the comparison results.
+Moreover, we study the performance of SOD algorithms under different {attribute settings}, which {has not been thoroughly} explored previously, by constructing a novel SOD dataset with rich attribute annotations {covering various salient object types, challenging factors, and scene categories.} We further analyze, for the first time in the field, the robustness of SOD models {to} random input perturbations and adversarial attacks.
+We also look into the generalization and {difficulty} of existing SOD datasets.
+Finally, we discuss several open issues of SOD and outline future research directions.
+All the saliency prediction maps, our constructed dataset with annotations, and codes for evaluation are publicly available at \url{https://github.com/wenguanwang/SODsurvey}.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{